 - BenchPrep – I often see great discounts available for BenchPrep.
 Click on the link to see the code.
 This is a great deal for anyone that is wanting to take a test like the GRE, LSAT, GMAT, etc. I also often see Groupons available for BenchPrep as well.

-Student Retail Discounts
+Stores that Offer Student Discounts

 - Sally Beauty Supply – They have a student discount card that can give you some good discounts every now and then.